ahmadabdelbary2001/Java-gRPC/README.md

 # Java gRPC Book Service Application

 ## Overview
 This project is a full-stack gRPC-based application that implements a book service.
-It consists of a server and a client that communicate over a network.
-The server manages a collection of books and provides RPC methods for creating a new book and retrieving a book by its ISBN, while the client demonstrates how to build, encode, decode, and convert book objects using Protocol Buffers and gRPC.
-Additionally, the project includes tests to compare the sizes of serialized messages in Protobuf and JSON formats.
+It consists of a server and a client that communicate over a network using Protocol Buffers.
+The server manages a collection of books and provides RPC methods for creating a new book and retrieving a book by its ISBN, while the client demonstrates how to build, encode, decode, and convert book objects.
+The project also includes unit tests to compare the sizes of serialized messages in Protobuf and JSON formats.

+## Technical Stack
+- Java
+- gRPC
+- Protocol Buffers

 ## Features